 Here are some suggestions for ways you can pamper yourself and others that won’t make you go for broke:

-Take this day to really love on yourself.
+Take this day to really love yourself.
 Look for a local cosmetology school and make an appointment to get a manicure or pedicure or both!
 At these schools, you can usually do both for less than $20.
 You can also score a great deal on Groupon.

 Start a hobby.
 Part of loving yourself is finding things that make you happy and help you unwind.
-Have you been putting off learning how to crochet, knit, scrapbook or make jewelry?
+Have you been putting off learning how to crochet, knit, scrapbook, or make jewelry?
 Find a local place offering a class on this and sign up!
-Joanne's Fabric usually offers classes like these, or even Hobby Lobby.
+Joanne's Fabric usually offers classes like these or even Hobby Lobby.

 Host a wine and cheese party with other single friends.
 Ask your friends to bring a bottle of wine and a favorite cheese.
-Provide crackers, fruit and the place.
+Provide crackers, fruit, and the place.
 Have a fun evening of conversation and good eats.

 Look at today as a way to show love for mankind.
 Make it a point to volunteer at a favorite charity and show love for others who may be hurting or in desperate need of it.
-You will find that this will be extremely fulfilling and you may even forget about how left out your feel on Valentine’s Day.
+You will find that this will be extremely fulfilling and you may even forget about how left out your feelings on Valentine’s Day.

 Love your body.
 Do something active and maybe even a bit daring.
-Challenge yourself to reach a fitness goal, try out a new fitness class you have been putting off or try out a solitary sport you have always wanted to like snowboarding, skiing or something else.
+Challenge yourself to reach a fitness goal, try out a new fitness class you have been putting off, or try out a solitary sport you have always wanted to like snowboarding, skiing, or something else.